Case Study: Enabling self-service and advanced analytics for TfNSW on Azure

 Self-service analytics and data-sharing on those operational data sets can be done by internal and public users

-The true business value will grow even greater in the future as machine learning and analysis is done on the data.
-Here are some examples of insights that are now possible with the right data:
+The Operational Data Lake Data Foundation solution by Data-Driven was the perfect starting point for TfNSW as it was designed to be highly scalable and extensible, while providing a platform for citizen data scientists and business users to perform advanced analytics.
+The true business value will grow even greater in the future as machine learning and analysis is applied to the operational data.
+Here are some examples of insights now possible with the right data:

 “With the ODL platform we are able to ingest and process 500GB, millions of various data files a day, in real time and batch efficiently, which is unprecedented in NSW Transport.
 The ODL is a great example of building a next-generation Cloud-based data and analytics platform using native Azure services.
 We can deliver what we had in mind with the Azure ODL because it is a flexible, rich in services and features, high-performant and easily extensible.”